 How to Create a Schematic with a Simple Audio Amplifier

 I am a sucker for audio circuitry.
-I’ve built a handful of speakers with previously manufactured Printed Circuit Boards, however, I’ve never actually built one myself.
+I’ve built a handful of speakers with previously manufactured PCBs, however, I’ve never actually built one myself.
 So for this first PCB, I wanted to produce a full working audio amp that I could put right in my next project.

 I’ve chosen to base this work on a very simple amp using the LM386.
 It has minimal components which makes it a great first step to work off.
 Especially for a first schematic, the best choices for acclimation to tools and features will always be something which is minimal and with ample space to add to along the way.